kismetwireless/kismet-docs/devel/rest/031-eventbus.md

     Published when a datasource is closed

+### DOT11_ADVERTISED_SSID

+* Content

+    Contains 2 keys, DOT11_NEW_SSID_BASEDEV and DOT11_ADVERTISED_SSID, which contain, respectively, the base Kismet device complete record, and the new SSID sub-record.

+* Generation

+    Published when a new advertised (via beacons) SSID is discovered

+### DOT11_RESPONSE_SSID

+* Content

+    Contains 2 keys, DOT11_NEW_SSID_BASEDEV and DOT11_RESPONSE_SSID, which contain, respectively, the base Kismet device complete record, and the new SSID sub-record.

+* Generation

+    Published when an access point responds to a SSID for the first time (vie probe responses), per BSSID.

+### DOT11_PROBED_SSID

+* Content

+    Contains 2 keys, DOT11_NEW_SSID_BASEDEV and DOT11_PROBED_SSID, which contain, respectively, the base Kismet device complete record, and the new SSID sub-record.

+* Generation

+    Published when a device probes for a SSID the first time, per device MAC

 ### DOT11_WPA_HANDSHAKE

 * Content

-    Contains two keys, DOT11_WPA_HANDSHAKE_BASE and DOT11_WPA_HANDSHAKE_DOT11, which contain, respectively, the base Kismet device and the 802.11-specific device sub-record.
+    Contains two keys, DOT11_WPA_HANDSHAKE_BASEDEV and DOT11_WPA_HANDSHAKE_DOT11, which contain, respectively, the base Kismet device and the 802.11-specific device sub-record.

 * Generation